 - 10.2.1.
 Eligibility.
 Eligible unit members shall be allowed full-salary sick leave for personal illness, injury, or exposure to contagious disease or temporary disability, as provided by law. - 10.2.2.
 Accrual.
 Full-time unit members shall accrue eight (8) hours of sick leave for each month in their assignment year.
-Part-time unit members shall accrue sick leave in the following manner. - 1) Any unit member whose full-time equivalent (FTE) is greater than one-half (.5) FTE shall accrue eight (8) hours per month. - 2) Any unit member whose FTE is one-half (.5) or less shall accrue four (4) hours per month. - 10.2.3.
+Part-time unit members shall accrue sick leave in the same proportion as their employment bears to full time. - 10.2.3.
 Payment.
 Pay for any day of absence for which sick leave benefits are authorized shall be the same as the pay which would have been received had the unit member served during the day. - 10.2.4.
 Accumulation.
 Full-salary sick leave not used shall be accumulated from year to year without limit as provided by law. - 10.2.5.
 Accrual Timing.
 New unit members of the District accrue sick leave from the first of the month in which employed, provided their employment commences on or before the fifteenth (15th) of the month.
 If employment commences on or after the sixteenth (16th) of the month, sick leave is accrued from the first of the following month.
 Sick leave will be accrued to the end of the month for a terminating unit member provided the last day of service is on or after the sixteenth (16th) of the month.
+Sick leave will be accrued to the end of the month.
+Sick leave will be accrued to the end of the month.
 Sick leave will be accrued to the end of the previous month if the terminating unit member's last day of service is on or before the fifteenth (15th) of the month. - 10.2.6.
 Advance Credit.
 Unit members may apply for sick leave benefits in advance of the accrual up to a maximum of the current year's entitlement.
 Terminating unit members who have received unaccrued sick leave benefits shall have their final warrant adjusted by the amount of unearned sick leave taken. - 10.2.7.
 Differential Pay.
 In addition to full-salary sick leave, unit members shall be entitled to one-hundred (100) days of additional leave at a salary which is equal to fifty (50%) percent of the unit member's daily rate of pay.
 These one-hundred (100) days of additional sick leave shall be used only after all accumulated full-salary sick leave has been exhausted.
 The combination of full-salary and half-salary sick leave shall not exceed the following limits per fiscal year: